-However, in line with the EYFS statutory framework for group and school-based providers we will notify or our local child protection agency of any serious accidents, injuries or deaths which occur in relation to the childcare we provide to EYFS children.
+However, in line with the Statutory Framework for EYFS we will notify or our local Child Protection Agency of any serious accidents, injuries or deaths which occur in relation to the childcare we provide to EYFS children.

 26. The use of school premises by other organisations